Chemistry and the Scientific Method | General Chemistry 1

 T (in °F) = 95 x T (in °C) + 32.0

-The derived SI unit for volume is the cubic meter (m3) but a more convenient measure of volume is liter (L)
+The derived SI unit for volume is the cubic meter (m3), but a more convenient measure is the liter (L).

 1L = 1 dm3 and 1 m3 = 1000 L

-Density is the ratio of mass to volume and is usually expressed in kg.m-3
+Density (d) is the ratio of mass to volume and is typically expressed in kg.m-3

 d = mV